york-cs-dams/practicals/fundamentals/tools/vagrant.md

 export VAGRANT_HOME=/var/tmp
 ```

+Now re-source (or simply quit and restart) your terminal.

 **Do this before using Vagrant!** You should only have to do this now, and never again (on your university/departmental account).

 Check that everything is working by running `vagrant` from the terminal.
 You should see something like this: